OpenQuadruped/spot_mini_mini/README.md

 If you don't have a joystick, go to `spot_bullet/src` and do `./env_tester.py`.
 A Pybullet sim will open up for you with the same controls you would have on the joystick, except each is on its own scrollbar.

 **Using Different Terrain**

 Navigate to `spotmicro/heightfield.py` and take a look at `useProgrammatic` and `useTerrainFromPNG` (you can play around with the mesh scales for each) to experiment with different terrains.
 Make sure that the `spotBezierEnv` instance has `height_field=True` in `env_tester.py` and `spot_pybullet_interface` depending on whether you're using the joystick/ROS version.
 The same goes for the RL environments.
+Note: these were adapted from the `pybullet` source code.

 `useTerrainFromPNG`